TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-unit-tests-vitest.md

 At any time there may be multiple operations that are ready to run.
 The event loop acts as a scheduler, deciding which operation to run next.
 My simple unit test defines a sequential chain of operations.
 The queries run one at a time, with `await` defining a dependency on the previous query.

 The code is simple to understand but no more efficient than the equivalent synchronous code.
-The real power of asynchronous code is when you allow multiple chains of operations to overlap.
+The real power of asynchronous code is when you allow multiple chains of operations to overlap, interleaving operations from different chains.

 # Async Interference

 I'm currently working on an [event sourced spreadsheet data]({% link _topics/event-sourced-spreadsheet-data.md %}) implementation that provides a great test case.
 The interface exposes logically independent async functions like `setCellValueAndFormat` and `setViewport` which are implemented as chains of asynchronous operations.
 These operations interact with common data structures.
-The implementation has to take [great care]({% link _posts/2026-03-09-infinisheet-decoupling-event-log-snapshot.md %}) to ensure there's no interference between the chains.
+The implementation has to take [great care]({% link _posts/2026-03-09-infinisheet-decoupling-event-log-snapshot.md %}) to ensure there's no interference when operations from different chains are interleaved.

 # Immutable Data Structures

-* Data structure that I'm using is immutable.
-Which turns out to be really useful for detecting async interference.
+The [data structure]({% link _posts/2025-06-02-event-sourced-spreadsheet-data.md %}) that I'm using is immutable.
+The current state of the spreadsheet is represented by a small content object.
+Whenever anything changes, the current content is replaced by a new content object.
+This wasn't done with asynchronous code in mind but turns out to be really useful for detecting async interference.

-* Take a reference to data at start of chain.
-Can then validate that state is what I expect in each operation.
-* Can decide it's safe to proceed, that operation is now redundant and can be abandoned or that chain should fail.
+The first operation in the chain takes a reference to the current content object.
+Each subsequent operation can check whether the content is still as expected, or has been modified by something else.
+We can compare current and previous content and decide whether it's safe to proceed, or that the operation is now redundant and can be abandoned or that the chain should fail with an error.

 ```ts
 setCellValueAndFormat(row: number, column: number, value: CellValue, format: CellFormat): ResultAsync<void,SpreadsheetDataError> {